brihad24/15doc/README.md

-Working on Java.
-GL!
+Working on Java and a bit of python.
+GLHF!
-Solving problems from the algorithms section of Hackerranks
+Solving problems from the algorithms section of Hackerrank Progress = So far so good :D